ShMcK/coderoad-redux-js/tutorial/04/index.md

 + add a switch case for `VOTE_UP`.
 For now, just console.log the `id` of the action passed in and return the default state again.
 Tip: destructuring: `const { id } = action.payload;`
 @test('04/07')

+@onPageComplete('There are a few "gotchas" that come up with reducers.
+Reducers must be "pure" functions, let's find out how to accomplish this in the next step')